mardukbp/awesome-tk/README.md

 ![Tk](tk.png)

-A curated list of awesome Tk apps, tutorials and widgets.
+A curated list of awesome Tk apps and resources for developers.

 # Contents